-- (5) The amounts shown in column (g) reflect annual cash bonus awards to the NEOs determined by the Compensation Committee in February of the following year based upon the achievement of the performance metrics established in the year indicated, as more fully described in the Compensation Discussion and Analysis above. - (6) All earnings under the Company's nonqualified deferred compensation program are determined by reference to returns of actual mutual funds and the Company does not consider such earnings to be above market. - (7) For 2023, the amounts shown in column (i) include, for each NEO (a) amounts contributed by the Company to the NEOs' 401(k) accounts in the amount of \$11,250 each for Messrs.
-Schall, O'Shea, Birenbaum, Breslin, and Schulman; (b) medical benefit premiums paid by the Company (inclusive of Health Savings Account contributions) in the amount of \$19,129 for Mr. Schall; \$18,316 for Messrs.
-O'Shea, Breslin, and Birenbaum; and \$12,700 for Mr. Schulman; (c) the premiums paid by the Company for a standard term life insurance policy in the face amount of \$750,000 for: Mr. Schall-\$902; Messrs.
-O'Shea and Birenbaum-\$2,027; Mr. Breslin-\$1,748; and Mr. Schulman-\$2,729. - (8) The amount shown in this column reflects a one-time payment made upon hire to Mr. Schall as provided for in his employment agreement dated December 4, 2020, which expired pursuant to its terms in January 2024.
+- (5) The amounts shown in column (g) reflect annual cash bonus awards to the NEOs determined by the Compensation Committee in February of the following year based upon the achievement of the performance metrics established in the year indicated, as more fully described in the Compensation Discussion and Analysis above. - (6) All earnings under the Company's nonqualified deferred compensation program are determined by reference to returns of actual mutual funds and the Company does not consider such earnings to be above market. - (7) For 2024, the amounts shown in column (i) include, for each NEO (a) amounts contributed by the Company to the NEOs' 401(k) accounts in the amount of \$11,500 each for Messrs.
+Schall, O'Shea, Birenbaum, and Breslin; and \$4,231 for Ms. Thomas; (b) medical benefit premiums paid by the Company (inclusive of Health Savings Account contributions) in the amount of \$21,844 for Mr. Schall; \$21,344 for Messrs.
+O'Shea, Breslin, and Birenbaum; and \$4,193 for Ms. Thomas; and (c) the premiums paid by the Company for a standard term life insurance policy in the face amount of \$5750,000 for: Mr. Schall-\$1,028; Messrs.
+O'Shea and Birenbaum-\$2,387; Mr. Breslin-\$2,153, and Ms. Thomas-\$646.
+The amount shown for Ms. Thomas also includes a relocation benefit, including tax gross up, of \$31,975 in connection with her relocation upon hire. - (8) Ms. Thomas's employment with the Company began in July 2024, and her reported 2024 compensation includes certain transitional bonuses and awards. - (9) The amount shown includes the following amounts that were paid to Ms. Thomas pursuant to the terms of her offer letter: (i) a one-time signing bonus in the amount of \$200,000 made to Ms. Thomas in connection with her hire and (ii) a guaranteed annual cash bonus in respect of 2024 service of \$618,750.